Jeffrey Kluger: Career

-From June 1992 to September 1996, Kluger was a staff writer for Discover magazine, writing the humor column "Light Elements".
-He also worked as a writer and editor for The New York Times, Business World Magazine, Family Circle magazine, and Science Digest.
+From July 1987 to September 1996, Kluger was a staff writer for Discover magazine, writing the humor column "Light Elements".
+He also worked as a writer and editor for The New York Times Business World Magazine, Family Circle magazine, Science Digest, and The Soho Weekly News.

 Kluger began his work with Time magazine in 1996 specializing in science coverage.
-He was named a senior writer in 1998.
+He was named a senior writer in 1998, and Editor at Large in 2014.
 During his tenure at Time, Kluger has written articles covering the Mars Pathfinder landing and the 2003 Columbia disaster.
-He is the author or co-author of more than 40 cover stories, including Time's coverage of the Oklahoma tornadoes of 2013, the Fukushima disaster in 2011, the battle to eradicate polio (2011) and the developing science of caring for premature babies (2014).
+He is the author or co-author of more than 45 cover stories, including Time's coverage of the Oklahoma tornadoes of 2013, the Fukushima disaster in 2011, the battle to eradicate polio (2011) and the developing science of caring for premature babies (2014).

 Kluger has authored numerous books, most notably Lost Moon: The Perilous Voyage of Apollo 13 (October 1994), with coauthor Jim Lovell.
 Lost Moon would become the basis for the Ron Howard film Apollo 13 (1995) starring Tom Hanks.
 Kluger would later be a technical consultant for, and appear in, the movie Apollo 13: The IMAX Experience.

 Kluger has taught journalism at New York University.